Essential Tips for Teen Drivers to Stay Safe on the Road

 Here is a handful of the most important topics to discuss with your teen and to keep in mind before they’re able to drive on their own.
-It just makes it a bit easier to relax and put your feet up, knowing that you’ve raised a responsible driver after all.
+It makes it easier to relax, knowing you’ve raised a responsible driver.

 #1 Teenagers and distracted driving